MCP Overload: Why Your LLM Agent Doesn't Need 20 Tools

 MCP — the Model Context Protocol — promised a lot.
 A unified standard for tool use across AI agents.
 A way to wire up everything: web search, database access, APIs, file systems, you name it.

 Just connect your agent to a few dozen tools, and voilà — superintelligence!
+At least, that was the promise.

 But here’s what many developers are discovering the hard way: